Padamshree/Todo-App/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

----> No CSS, only JSX and Super Functional Todo List App!
+---> No CSS, only JSX and Super (NOT) Functional Todo List App!